 According to The Sydney Morning Herald, “the average Australian now spends more time listening to podcasts like Serial and This American Life than their privately-owned music collection.”

 Broede Carmody covers the state of Australian podcast listening based on a recent Share of Ear report and comments from ABC head of podcasting Kellie Riordan:

 “The year-on-year growth in Australia is extraordinary.
 We’ve now got 20 to 30 per cent of Australians listening.
 It’s mainstream now.”

 “At the ABC we’ll definitely be ramping up in that fiction space in 2020” […] “It’s definitely a trend.
-Instead of [listening to music], people are going, ‘I really want to immerse myself in a deep story that takes me to another world.'”more on the plans
+Instead of [listening to music], people are going, ‘I really want to immerse myself in a deep story that takes me to another world.'”

 On Friday, the Gimlet podcast StartUp ended its 5-year run.
 “Since 2014, the show has provided a fly-on-the-wall view of fights between Gimlet’s co-founders, employee burnout, uncomfortable conversations about diversity and sensitive meetings with potential investors,” writes CNBC’s Ari Levy.